om-chaudhary771/assignment-o.c/git exercises.md

 *.jar
 libraries/
 ```

-This will ignore all files ending with `.exe` `.o` `.jar` and the libraries folder
+This setup will make Git skip tracking files with those extensions and the libraries directory.

-Now we need to stage the remaining files and commit them
+Now, stage all the files you want and commit them:
 ```
 git add .
 git commit -m "Add .gitignore and file.txt"
 ```

-# chase-branch
+# 5

-We need to merge the current head into the escaped branch which is two commits ahead, we can do this using the merge command
+Here, we merge the current branch with the escaped branch, which is ahead by two commits, using the merge command.

 ```
 git merge escaped
 ```

-# merge-conflict
+# 6

-In this exercise we need to merge current branch into `another-piece-of-work` but the merge will fail due to conflicts, and we will need to manually fix the conflicts and continue the merge
+In this task, merging with another-piece-of-work will create conflicts.
+You'll need to resolve these conflicts manually before you can finish the merge.
 ```
 git merge another-piece-of-work
 nvim equation.txt
 ```

-Edit the file removing the lines added by git and fix the equation
-After making the changes stage the file and commit the changes
+After editing the file and resolving conflicts, stage and commit your changes.

 ```
 git add equation.txt
 git commit -m "Merge another-piece-of-work"
 ```

-# save-your-work
+# 7

-In this exercise we need to fix a bug, we already have partial work so we first need to stash those changes and then fix the bug
+We need to temporarily set aside our incomplete work, so we stash it, fix the bug, and then bring our changes back.
 ```
 git stash
 nvim bug.txt